 Pasta Puttanesca, or Spaghetti Alla Puttanesca, is a tomato-based sauce flavored with garlic, anchovies, olives, and capers, tossed with cooked spaghetti.

 You will love this classic Italian pasta recipe.
 Pasta Puttanesca is bold, briny, rich, and simply delicious.
 And even though this pasta recipe is flavorful enough to entertain with, it comes together with humble ingredients and is easy enough to whip up on a busy weeknight.

 Notes on Ingredients

 - Canned Tomatoes: For puttanesca sauce, you want to use canned whole tomatoes.
-And if you can find them and afford them, always select San Marzano tomatoes–they really do have the best flavor and are less acidic than other varieties of tomatoes.
+If you can find and afford them, always select San Marzano tomatoes, as they have the best flavor and are less acidic than other varieties of tomatoes.

 - Olive Oil: Be sure to use a good quality extra virgin olive oil, as the flavor will be apparent in the sauce.

 - Anchovies: Anchovies are a classic addition to pasta puttanesca, and add an umami flavor to the sauce.
 You can opt to use anchovy paste in place of the anchovy fillet if desired.
 Or omit them altogether, if you are opposed to cooking with anchovies.